 - Needs refrigeration

 Overall, I am impressed with this brand (plus Lexi & Stirling love it!)
-Website is well designed and clean, delivers a good user experience.
+Their website is well designed and clean, delivering a good user experience.

 Should you have any concern regarding your order, you may contact their customer service.
 You can either call them directly at the number provided or you can email them.
 The Farmer’s Dog prides themselves on excellent customer service & they don't rely on generic chat bots to handle their customer concerns.